About SparkPoint at Cañada College

 - CalFresh – Obtain healthy and nutritious food for you and your family!
 Eligible individuals use a convenient card that works like a debit card at most grocery chain stores and neighborhood stores.

 - The Food Pantry – Obtain healthy and nutritious food!
 The full-service on-site food pantry is free for students and community members who need food.
 The pantry is located in Bldg.
-5, room 5202 and open on Tuesdays, Wednesday’s and Thursdays from 1:00 pm to 3:00 pm and Thursday evenings from 5:00 pm to 6:30 pm.
+5, Room 5202 and open on Tuesdays, Wednesday’s and Thursdays from 1 p.m. to 4 p.m.
+Walk-ins accepted but appointments preferred.

 - Housing Resources – Are you homeless or about to face homelessness?
 Learn about college resources and services including priority registration and fee waivers and other resources.
 Connect with community resources that address housing insecurities, such as, home sharing and subsidized housing programs.
 Receive information on local food pantries and hot meal programs.